Exploring scalar contributions with $K^+ \to \pi^+ \ell^+ \ell^-$

+A more concrete analysis assuming the presence of scalar contributions in addition to the vector form factors is given in section~\ref{sec:dGammadz_AFB}.
+This choice is strongly motivated by the possible non-zero value of $A_{\rm FB}$.
+The measurement of the $A_{\rm FB}$ makes it mandatory to have a three parameter fit in general.
+While an experimental measurement of the $A_{\rm FB}$ is extremely difficult owing to the electron mass suppression, we can extract a more consistent bound on the scalar contribution by means of a three-parameter fit.

-\section{Branching Ratio vs. Forward-Backward Asymmetry}
+\section{Branching ratio vs. Forward-Backward Asymmetry}

-To investigate scalar contributions we consider both the Branching Ratio (BR) and the Forward-Backward Asymmetry.
-The latter is clearly dependent on scalar contributions, where a non-vanishing $A_{\rm FB}$ necessitates non-zero scalar contributions.
-However, due to its proportionality to the lepton mass ($r_\ell = m_\ell/M_K$), it is highly suppressed in the electron channel.
-This suppression does not apply to the branching ratio which is obtained by integrating the differential decay width, Eq.(\ref{eq:dGdz}), over $z$.
+Historically, the scalar contributions were constrained by the branching ratio~\cite{E865:1999ker} and $A_{\rm FB}$~\cite{NA482:2010zrc}.
+The muon mode enjoys a model-independent measurement of the branching ratio.
+In this case, we have two independent sources for estimating the sensitivity on scalar contributions: 1)~The measured branching ratio, 2)~The measurement of $A_{\rm FB}$.
+On the other hand, there is no model-independent measurement of the branching ratio for the electron mode.
+The existing method for measuring the branching ratio for the electron mode is by assuming a model-specific vector form factor~(see footnote~\ref{Note1}).
+There is only the branching fraction which allows for a measure of the sensitivity of the scalar contributions and there are no measurements on $A_{\rm FB}$.

-We explore the constraints on scalar contributions imposed by these two observables.
-Regarding $A_{\rm FB}$, we examine the experimental results and derive the corresponding 90\% confidence level (CL) upper bound on $f_S$ employing the relation in Eq.(\ref{eq:AFB}).
-Experimental data for $A_{\rm FB}$ is, however, only available for the muon channel.
-For the branching ratio, to constrain $f_S$, we evaluate the permissible contributions from scalar interactions (at 90\% CL level), considering the uncertainty in the measured branching ratio of $K^+\to\pi^+\ell^+\ell^-$.
-For the latter, whenever the experimental BR is model-dependent, we consider the ``Linear + Chiral'' description of Eq.(\ref{eq:fV_Lin_Chiral}) and take into account only the statistical uncertainty.
+For the branching ratio, to constrain $f_S$, we evaluate the permissible contributions from scalar interactions at 90\% confidence level (CL), considering the uncertainty in the measured branching ratio of $K^+\to\pi^+\ell^+\ell^-$.
+Regarding $A_{\rm FB}$, we examine the experimental results and derive the corresponding 90\% CL upper bound on $f_S$ employing the relation in Eq.~(\ref{eq:AFB}).
+Experimental data for $A_{\rm FB}$ is, however, as mentioned before, only available for the muon channel.
+The bounds on $f_S$ that we derived from both the BR and the $A_{\rm FB}$ measurements are presented in Table~\ref{tab:fS_from_AFB_BR}, considering various experimental measurements.
+In each panel of Table~\ref{tab:fS_from_AFB_BR}, the second column corresponds to the experimental value, while the last column denotes the upper bound on $|f_S|$ that we obtain.